ARM-software/ebbr/source/chapter4-firmware-media.rst

 * Normal operation of the OS must not interfere with firmware files.
 * Changing the partition table to switch from one OS to another must not interfere with firmware files.

+  * In cases where the partition table has to be replaced instead of edited, it will not be possible to protect firmware during automated testing when switching between different operating systems.

 * Firmware needs a method to modify variable storage at runtime while the OS controls access to the device. [#LUVariables]_